Switching from BambooHR to Zoho People: A Migration Guide

 The Zoho Razorpay integration connects your payment collection with invoicing and CRM.
 For Indian businesses using Razorpay to accept online payments, this integration auto-reconciles payments in Zoho Books, updates deal stages in Zoho CRM, and eliminates the manual work of matching bank statements to invoices.

-Indian businesses using Zoho Books for invoicing and Razorpay for payment collection face a daily reconciliation task: match each Razorpay settlement to the corresponding invoice, account for Razorpay fees and GST on fees, and handle partial payments, refunds, and failed transactions.
+Indian businesses using Zoho Books for invoicing and Razorpay for payment collection face a daily reconciliation task: match each Razorpay settlement to the corresponding invoice, account for Razorpay fees and GST e-invoicing in Zoho Books on fees, and handle partial payments, refunds, and failed transactions.
 Without integration, this is a manual, error-prone process that consumes 1 to 2 hours daily for a business processing 50+ transactions.

 There are three ways to connect Zoho with Razorpay: